Della

 Miami Ferry Terminal

-Logan Chandler adjusted the strap of his art portfolio bag as he approached the boarding ramp to the ferry, slipping it over his head in cross-body fashion just in case he needed to make a quick exit.
-Over the past five days, hotel rooms and Uber rides to art galleries around Miami had maxed out the limit of his credit card.
-An hour ago, he’d paid for a burger combo for a homeless guy he’d encountered in front of The Shake Shack and now he realized he didn’t have enough money to buy a ticket to Enchanted Island.
+Logan Chandler adjusted the nylon strap of his black art portfolio case as he approached the boarding ramp to the ferry, slipping the wide, flat bag over his head in cross-body fashion just in case he needed to make a quick exit.
+Over the past five days, hotel rooms, meals, and Uber rides to art galleries around Miami had maxed out the limit of his credit card.
+An hour ago, he’d paid for a burger combo for a homeless guy he’d encountered in front of The Shake Shack, and now he realized he didn’t have enough money to buy a ticket to Enchanted Island.
 He was tired, discouraged, and wanted to go home, so he had to get creative.
 Looking around, he saw the perfect opportunity just ahead.

 Short and frail, Dodie Pinder stooped over her footed cane in her egg yolk-yellow pantsuit, slowly shuffling toward the boarding ramp.
 Logan had known the dark-skinned, white-haired lady for most of his life.
 Poor Miss Dodie had suffered the misfortune of being his elementary school principal.

-“Miss Dodie,” he greeted in his most charming voice as he set down his green duffel bag and deftly slipped his fingers through the handle of her shopping bag.
+“Miss Dodie,” he greeted in his most charming voice as he set down his other bag, a dark green duffel, and deftly slipped his fingers through the handle of her red, plastic shopping bag.
 “Let me help you with that.”

-She glanced up, a horrified expression darkening her face as she squinted to get a better look at him.
+She glanced up, a horrified expression crossing her face as she squinted to get a better look at him.
 “Logan?
 Logan Chandler?
 You give me that bag back right now!”

 “I will as soon as I get you on board, okay?”
 He slid his arm around her waist.
 “Come along.”
 He projected a concerned look at the employee scanning tickets.
 “Excuse us.
 My Aunt Dodie needs to use the wheelchair entrance right away.
 She’s feeling faint.”